Boeijink & Boekel Painting conservation studio

 Restoration and conservation

 When we plan a restoration or conservation we always take the art object as a starting point.
 What has happened to it?
 What measures can be taken without harming its intrinsic value?
-Naturally we take into account the specific wishes of the client and what’s possible from a financial point of view, everything in accordance with the solutions we can offer.
+Naturally we take into account the specific wishes of the client and what's possible from a financial point of view, everything in accordance with the solutions we can offer.
 We have a great deal of experience in working for private individuals, museums and other institutions.
-We handle paintings (on cloth, panel, metal, glass, etc.), polychrome objects, wall paper, draperies and banners.
+We handle paintings (on canvas, panel, metal, glass, etc.), polychrome objects, wall paper, draperies and banners.

 After having studied the state of the art object(s) we discuss what’s best to be done.
 Several options may be possible:

-1. Treatment is not really necessary.
+- Treatment is not really necessary.
 No charges.

-2. Minor treatment is advisable.
+- Minor treatment is advisable.
 An estimate is made of the charges involved.

-3. A quote is given in writing, consisting of a detailed description of the object, a proposal for treatment and an estimate.
+- A quote is given in writing, consisting of a detailed description of the object, a proposal for treatment and an estimate.
 In this quote we make a distinction between:

-1. Conservation (necessary treatment in order to prevent further deterioration).
+- Conservation (necessary treatment in order to prevent further deterioration).

-2. Conservation and rendering presentable (necessary treatment with additional touch-up work on areas that disturb the essence of the picture).
+- Conservation and rendering presentable (necessary treatment with additional touch-up work on areas that disturb the essence of the picture).

-3. Restoration (taking every action necessary to render the object in a condition previously defined).
+- Restoration (taking every action necessary to render the object in a condition previously defined).

 Each of these options are accompanied by an estimate of charges.

-Proposals for treatment can be singular example (Dutch) or retaining several options example (Dutch), according to the complexity of the treatment.
+example (Dutch), according to the complexity of the treatment.
 A comprehensive proposal of treatment consists of several proposals varying from the most simple (the bare necessity) to an elaborate, complete treatment.

 After reception of the signed commission we can start the treatment, every stage of which will be fully described and documented.